luigiquiros/inventa/README.md

     `metadata`: GNPS format ([https://docs.google.com/spreadsheets/d/1pSrqOdmMVBhVGpxIZeglToxihymTuaR4_sqTbLBlgOA/edit#gid=0](https://docs.google.com/spreadsheets/d/1pSrqOdmMVBhVGpxIZeglToxihymTuaR4_sqTbLBlgOA/edit#gid=0)).

 While creating the 'metadata' there some MANDATORY headers:
 - `ATTRIBUTE_Species` : The species should be cleaned to uptoday recognized names, you can use the Open Tree of Life to do so (https://opentree.readthedocs.io/en/latest/readme.html).
 - `ATTRIBUTE_Organe`  : This column correpond to the part of the plant or organism.
 - the `ATTRIBUTE_Sppart` is generated in the notebook from the ATTRIBUTE_Species and ATTRIBUTE_organe colums, if you already have this column in your metadata be sure the header match properly and ignore the line in the data preparation section.

 #### Feature quantitative table:

 - `quantitative_data` = MZmine output format using only the 'Peak area', 'row m/z' and 'row retention time' columns.

--if you prefer 'Peak Height', go to INVENTA > src > inventa.py and change it inside the function quand_table().
+- if you prefer 'Peak Height', go to INVENTA > src > inventa.py and change it inside the function quand_table().
 ONLY ONE of the columns is considered at the time, 'Peak height' or 'Peak area', if you want to consider both they must be done one at a time.

--if you did export any other column, like identities, etc,  please remove manually or add the corresponding lines in the funcion quand_table(), `df.drop('name of the colum', axis=1, inplace=True)`.
+- if you did export any other column, like identities, etc,  please remove manually or add the corresponding lines in the funcion quand_table(), `df.drop('name of the colum', axis=1, inplace=True)`.
-    P.S.
-Usualy there are columns with the header 'Unkown: number' at the very end of the quantitative table, the scrip takes care of theses columns, you do not need to erase them
+- Usualy there are columns with the header 'Unkown: number' at the very end of the quantitative table, the scrip takes care of theses columns, you do not need to erase them

 #### Other tables: